 - While the PopMart tour might not have been U2's finest hour, the 1997 concert in Sarajevo has quite a few:

 - The whole thing started during the Zoo TV tour in the early nineties, when aid worker Bill Carter asked U2 to use the tour's facilities to spread awareness of the Yugoslavian conflict.
 After setting up a transmission system in the besieged Sarajevo, videos of the war victims were transmitted via satellite to the Zoo TV screens for twelve shows in a row.
 To do this, Carter and a crew of two had to sneak past an area known as the Sniper Alley to broadcast the videos for each shows.
-While the linkups were heavily criticized by the British press (and even the band had moments of doubt, Bono describing it as the most difficult thing they had done, and Larry worrying about the perception that they were exploting Bosnians' suffering for entertainment), they helped spread awareness of the conflict and increase coverage of the conflict.
+While the linkups were heavily criticized by the British press (and even the band had moments of doubt, Bono describing it as the most difficult thing they had done, and Larry worrying about the perception that they were exploiting Bosnians' suffering for entertainment), they helped spread awareness of the conflict and increase coverage of it.

 - The buildup to the concert itself.
 Having endured through years of civil war and ethnic cleansing, the city rejected U2's original plan to do a small benefit show and requested a full PopMart show, giant lemon and all.
 In spite of a $4 million offer to play in Sweden at the date of the concert as opposed to the inevitable financial loss from a performance in Sarajevo, the band went in anyway.